ipdk-io/ipsec-recipe/README.md

 ./install_dep_packages_acc.sh
 ```

-Clone strongSwan and switch to version 5.9.3 (any version can be used, but verification has been completed with v5.9.3 on Fedora 33)
+Clone strongSwan and switch to version 5.9.3 (any version can be used, but verification has been completed with v5.9.3).

 ```bash
 cd ipsec_offload_plugin/